 A designated QA professional, along with their preferred choice of automation testing tool

-A suitable and relevant structure for regression testing includes test cases and test suites.
+A suitable and relevant structure includes test cases and test suites.

-A basic testing script to run the regression testing, which is also scalable and accommodating to the new test cases
+A basic testing script to run the regression tests, which is also scalable and accommodating to the new test cases

 Before developing a test automation framework, QA professionals complete integration tasks to ensure that they can focus solely on running the script for regression testing.